dimadesu/LifeStreamer/README.md

 Live streaming app for Android based on [StreamPack SDK](https://github.com/ThibaultBee/StreamPack).

-Can stream SRT with dynamic/adaptive bitrate alrogrithm as well as RTMP.
+Can stream SRT with dynamic bitrate from Belabox or Moblin.
 A lot of features come from StreamPack by default, check the list [here](https://github.com/ThibaultBee/StreamPack?tab=readme-ov-file#features).

-Can have bonding via [Bond Bunny app](https://github.com/dimadesu/bond-bunny).

 Discord server: https://discord.gg/2UzEkU2AJW

+## Apps that can work together

+- [MediaSrvr](https://github.com/dimadesu/MediaSrvr) - Runs RTMP server on Android phone.
+You can publish RTMP stream to it from an action camera, for example.
+- [LifeStreamer](https://github.com/dimadesu/LifeStreamer) - Can use RTMP as source: playback RTMP stream from server and restream it as SRT with great dynamic bitrate.
+- [Bond Bunny](https://github.com/dimadesu/bond-bunny) - You can use LifeStreamer to publish SRT stream into Bond Bunny app.
+Bond Bunny accepts SRT as input and forwards packets to SRTLA server like Belabox Cloud.
+Uses multiple networks to improve stream quality.

 ## How to install